Swift Talk # 424

 }

 07:01 We can now add pages to the store, but we also have to be able to select a page in the sidebar.
 We add a state property to store a selected page's ID, and we pass a binding to that property to the List view's selection parameter.
-Because we loop over Page values, and Page is an Identifiable type, it's inferred that we want to store a page's ID when we tap on its view in the list:
+Because we loop over Page values, and because Page is an Identifiable type, it's inferred that we want to store a page's ID when we tap on its view in the list:

 struct ContentView: View {